-This information circular (the "Information Circular") is furnished in connection with the solicitation of proxies by the management of Birchcliff Energy Ltd. ("Birchcliff" or the "Corporation") for use at the annual meeting (the "Meeting") of the holders ("Shareholders") of common shares of the Corporation ("Common Shares") to be held on Thursday, May 13, 2021 at 3:00 p.m.
-(Mountain Daylight Time), and at any adjournment or postponement thereof, for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders (the "Notice of Meeting").
+This information circular (the "Information Circular") is furnished in connection with the solicitation of proxies by the management of Birchcliff Energy Ltd. ("Birchcliff" or the "Corporation") for use at the annual meeting (the "Meeting") of the holders ("Shareholders") of common shares of the Corporation ("Common Shares") to be held at 3:00 p.m.
+(Mountain Daylight Time) on Thursday, May 12, 2022 in the McMurray Room at the Calgary Petroleum Club, 319 - 5th Avenue S.W., Calgary, Alberta, and at any adjournment or postponement thereof, for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders (the "Notice of Meeting").

 This solicitation is made on behalf of the management of the Corporation.
 The costs incurred in the preparation and mailing of this Information Circular and related materials will be borne by the Corporation.
-In addition to solicitation by mail, proxies may also be solicited by personal interviews, telephone or by other methods of communication, by the Corporation's executive officers, directors and employees who will not be specifically remunerated therefor.
+In addition to solicitation by mail, proxies may also be solicited by personal interviews, email, telephone or by other methods of communication, by the Corporation's executive officers, directors and employees who will not be specifically remunerated therefor.